Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Nevada

 Citation: Rev. Stat. §§ 432B.220(3); 432B.230(2); 432B.310

-Any person who is a mandated reporter who delivers or provides medical services to a newborn infant and who, in his or her professional or occupational capacity, knows or has reasonable cause to believe that the newborn infant has been affected by FASD, prenatal substance abuse, or has withdrawal symptoms resulting from prenatal drug exposure shall, as soon as reasonably practicable but no later than 24 hours after the person knows or has reasonable cause to believe that the newborn infant is so affected or has such symptoms, notify an agency that provides child welfare services of the condition of the infant and refer each person who is responsible for the welfare of the infant to an agency for appropriate counseling, training, or other services.
+Any person who is a mandated reporter who delivers or provides medical services to a newborn infant and who, in their professional or occupational capacity, knows or has reasonable cause to believe that the newborn infant has been affected by FASD, prenatal substance use disorder, or has withdrawal symptoms resulting from prenatal substance exposure shall, as soon as reasonably practicable but no later than 24 hours after the person knows or has reasonable cause to believe that the newborn infant is so affected or has such symptoms, notify an agency that provides child welfare services of the condition of the infant and refer each person who is responsible for the welfare of the infant to an agency for appropriate counseling, training, or other services.
 A notification and referral to a child welfare agency pursuant to this subsection shall not be construed to require prosecution for any illegal action.

 The report must contain the following information, if obtainable: